pgschwend/pgschwend/README.md

 ---

-### 🚀 Projects
+### Projects
 - **[RhiiWeb](https://rhiiweb.ch)** – A modern Swiss web hosting platform
 - **Alpacalyze** – An intuitive network analysis tool with smart visualizations

 ---

-### 📚 Currently Learning
+### Currently Learning
 - Machine Learning & AI
 - Signal Processing for Embedded Systems
 - Advanced English (C1 level)

 ---

-### ⚙️ Hobbies & Interests
+### Hobbies & Interests
 When I'm not coding or designing circuits, you'll probably find me:
-- 🏂 Snowboarding in the Swiss Alps
+- Snowboarding in the Swiss Alps
-- 🛵 Restoring vintage Vespa scooters
+- Restoration of vintage Vespas
-- 📚 Teaching and mentoring aspiring engineers
+- Teaching and mentoring aspiring engineers
-- 🔧 Tinkering with all kinds of tech projects
+- Tinkering with all kinds of tech projects

 ---

 > “Great engineering happens when curiosity meets persistence.”

-📫 Feel free to connect or check out my repositories!
+Feel free to connect or check out my repositories!